Expand AllClick here for a more accessible version

 -Replacement of a 30 gpm 2 HP fixed speed pump with a 50 gpm 5 HP variable speed pump that can be set to pump at 30 gpm.
 NOT IN-KIND REPLACEMENT

--Replacement of a WELLMATE model WX-203 30 gal contact tank with a new WELLMATE model WX-203; however the new model WX-203 is a 40 gal contact tank.
+-Replacement of an ENCOM Tank Co. model EX-203 30 gal contact tank with a new ENCOM Tank Co. model EX-203; however the new model EX-203 is a 40 gal contact tank.
 NOT IN-KIND REPLACEMENT

--Replacement of a Cole-Palmer 110 V, 60 Hz variable speed peristaltic injector pump with pumping rate of 2-60 ml/min with a Stenner 110 V, 60 Hz variable speed peristaltic injector pump with pumping rate of 2-60 ml/min: however the Stenner pump is not NSF certified.
+-Replacement of a Dunder Mifflin Pumps, Inc. 110 V, 60 Hz variable speed peristaltic injector pump with pumping rate of 2-60 ml/min with a Raccoon City Pump Co.
+110 V, 60 Hz variable speed peristaltic injector pump with pumping rate of 2-60 ml/min: however, the Racoon City pump is not NSF certified.
 NOT IN-KIND REPLACEMENT

 This depends on the type application being submitted.